nsherry4/Peakaboo/Documentation/github-manual/manual.md

     screen, Peakaboo will import them for you automatically.

   - Manually
-    If you click the `image Open Plugins Folder` button, Peakaboo will open its plugins folder in a file browser.
+    If you click the ![open-symbolic] `Open Plugins Folder` button, Peakaboo will open its plugins folder in a file browser.
 You can manage your plugins manually by adding or removing files.
-Be sure to update Peakaboo by clicking the `image Reload Plugins` button after you’re done.
+Be sure to update Peakaboo by clicking the ![refresh] `Reload Plugins` button after you’re done.

 ## Removing Existing Plugins

-To remove a plugin, select it in the plugins list on the left side of the plugin management screen, then click the `image Remove Plugins` button.
+To remove a plugin, select it in the plugins list on the left side of the plugin management screen, then click the ![remove] `Remove Plugins` button.
 Be aware that if the plugin is contained in an archive along with other plugins, those other plugins will be removed as well.